Museum Bahari is the key…

 Phinisi Nusantara: a traditional sailboat from Tanaberu, Ujung Pandang, Sulawesi.
 This wooden boat looks like a coconut husk equipped with 7 sails comprises 3 jib sails, 2 main sails, and 2 top sails.
 The real dimensions of the ship are 37m in length, 8m in width, 12m in height of the ship mast, and 120ton in weight.

-Not only miniature vessels, Maritime Museum also displays traditional boats in their real size.
+Not only miniature vessels, Museum Bahari also displays traditional boats in their real size.
 One of them is the outrigger canoe from Denta tribe, Papua.
 It is fully decorated with Papua’s unique art and on the front it is decorated with the wooden carving of cassowary head.

 As the trading grew tremendously, VOC needed some place to restore the commodities, such as spices (nutmeg, clovers, pepper), tin, copper, tea, coffee, and textile.
 Thus, they built a warehouse.
 It’s not mere a warehouse, but it’s a huge complex of warehouse, consisting of several buildings.
 They started to built this warehouse in 1652 and kept expanding it until 1759.

 The warehouse complex is located on the bank of Ciliwung river, the one in the east side is called Oostzijdsche Pakhuizen (East Warehouse), while the one in the west is called Westzijdsche Pakhuizen (West Warehouse).
-Presently, we could only see the ruins of the East Warehouse.
+Presently, you could only see the ruins of the East Warehouse.

 On the other hand, the West Warehouse was part of the Zeeburg Fort.
 Since it was functioned as a fort and a warehouse, the building was solidly built with lots of pillars made of large teakwood, few windows facing the outer side and without any terrace.